smallwat3r/docker-nginx-gunicorn-flask-letsencrypt/README.md

 ./dev.sh
 ```

-This will create a vitualenv under `/core` with requited packages.
+This will create a vitualenv under `/core` with the required packages.
-You should be able to access the app at 0.0.0.0:5000
+You should be able to access the app at `0.0.0.0:5000`
-Means everything's fine and you can continue the installation.
+Means everything's fine and you can continue the set-up process.

 ### ⚙️ Letsencrypt Installation